miklevin/MikeLev.in/_posts/2023-05-25-the-time-i-shot-a-guy-and-ran-away-from-a-fight-plus-gratitude.md

 When I wasn't being ostracized for being smart at school, I was being beat up or accidentally killing cats at home.
 I love you Scooter and Nermal, wherever you are!
 Thank you for the lessons you each taught me.
 Head job after head job pounded into me, pushing my sensitive ass out back into to woods and the wonderful world ***the creek***.
 Ever watch the amazing Matt Burnett and Ben Levin cartoon ***Craig of The Creek***?
 Yeah that was me except for the happy family life part.

 Did I mentioned my being hopelessly naive? ***I AM*** a Yankee Doodle Dandy Lion!
 I just didn't know it yet… this is the sound of self-pity, waaaaaa!
 Okay, there's something about being able to bootstrap yourself and fix your own damn problems that's special and unique about being a human being... isn't there?
 Yes, I think there is.
 I certainly thought so then because like any good raised-on-movies 70s/80s kid, I took Karate and started punching people in the face.

-However, I developed this clever technique all quick and innocent-like.
+However, I didn't just learn how to fight.
+I learned how to not fight quickly.
+It just took a little fighting to get there.
+I developed this clever technique all quick and innocent-like.
 Snap it from the waist.
 Don't let them see you coiling your muscles.
 Just snap!
 Up and in, all accurate and aimed-like, lining up the two knuckles along the force-line of your forearm into a stick-like jab.
 It was a trick.
 It was a miracle.
 It turned around my situation with my sister immediately, and I started carrying around that big trick around inside of me.
 I still do.
 I suddenly reached Solla Sollew and hadn't more troubles—at least very few.

 Newly equipped with this "***wait for them to throw the first punch*** then bop 'em hard on the nose attitude", I picked fights.
 The confidence of secret weapons gets under your skin and you think you can do it in all situations with anyone.
 But then I ran into passionately driven little entrepreneur Michael Rubin.
 I use Michael's real name because he's a famous ***Undercover Boss*** billionaire and can take it.